gear-foundation/whitepaper-gear.exe/docs/features.md

 This model allows anyone to send messages without incurring extra compute costs beyond the base Ethereum transaction fee.
-The Executable Balance is consumed during execution, while funds are distributed to the network's Executors as rewards.
+The Executable Balance is consumed during execution, while funds are distributed to the network's validators as rewards.
 Developers can design applications that fund their Executable Balance through revenue models like user payments, fees, or even sponsorships.

 The reverse gas model enhances accessibility and usability, eliminating user-side complexity while promoting scalability